axibase/atsd-use-cases/research/workshop/technical-writing.md

 * Click "Save" and then "Export".

-For more information about designating parts of the user interface, see [Interface Elements](#interface-elements).

 ### Slashes

 Do not use slashes to distinguish between two choices.
-Use slashes in code.

 Avoid: